OneMadGypsy/pico-sd-card/README.md

 sd.setup(wait=True)

-# this line represents your operations once a card is inserted and detected
+# this line represents your operations once a card is inserted and detected if wait is True this will not be reached until a card is inserted
 ```
 <br />